 Chinatown - NYC

-New York City’s Chinatown is one of the largest ethnic Chinese communities outside of Asia and one of the largest Chinatown’s in the nation, second only to San Francisco’s Chinatown.
-Flushing Chinatown (in Queens) is the second largest Chinatown in New York City.
+New York City’s Chinatown is one of the largest ethnic Chinese communities outside of Asia.
+It’s one of the largest Chinatown’s in the nation, second only to San Francisco’s Chinatown.
+Flushing Chinatown, in Queens, is the second largest Chinatown in New York City.
 Chinatown covers over two square miles on the Lower East Side of Manhattan – Canal Street to the North (bordering Little Italy), The Bowery/Allen Street (bordering the Lower East Side), East and Worth Streets to the South and Baxter Street (Broadway) to the West.

 Dim Sum and Chinatown Ice Cream Factory

-Bustling Chinatown is packed with Chinese restaurants, little Dim Sum parlors, tea houses, fruit and fish markets, specialty stores, herb shops and tiny stalls.
+Bustling Chinatown is packed with Chinese restaurants, Dim Sum parlors and tea houses.
+It’s also home to fruit and fish markets, specialty stores, tiny stalls and herb shops.
 Get an early start because the streets get very crowded as the day goes on.
 For ice-cream lovers, stop by the Chinatown Ice Cream Factory, located on Bayard Street.
 They’re famous for their delicious gourmet ice cream and sorbets.
 We like walking around Mott, Doyers and Pell Streets.
 They’re fun places to explore, eat, shop, take pictures, and people-watch.
 The nation’s oldest Jewish cemetery (First Shearith Israel Graveyard) is located at St. James’s Place, just off Chatham Square in Chinatown, near Kimlau Square.
 It dates back to 1683.

 Historic Doyers Street